Haimhausen: History

 Haimhausen had a 400 year-old beer brewery until it closed in 2019 and converted into a Wirtshaus/Restaurant, (Schlossbrauerei Haimhausen).

 The modern community of Haimhausen, as a municipality, was created during the Bavarian Administrative Reforms of 1818.

 By the late 19th century, Haimhausen and the surrounding villages became a magnate for artists to sketch and paint portraits of the various landscapes.
 In 1895, the artist Bernhard Buttersack began an artists colony, similar to one in Dachau.
 He founded an art studio in Ottershausen to teach his students.
 By the 1920s, the artist Max Bergmann moved to Haimhausen and taught students for 30 years.
 His students included Arthur Niso, Helene Harth, Alice Krüger and Hermann Koenemann.
 With the death of Paul Erbe in 1972, the small art colony vanished.

 Near the end of the Second World War, units of the U.S. Army passed through Haimhausen and the surrounding areas in late April 1945, shortly before the liberation of Dachau and Munich.

 In 1998, Haimhausen Castle became the location of the Bavarian International School.
 The school is designed to cater to children/teens of English-speaking expatriates and professionals from all over the world for short-term work in the Munich area.

 In 2018, St. Nikolaus Church was renovated at a cost of about 4 million euros.

+In May 2026, Haimhausen celebrated the 155th anniversary of the founding of their local fire department.

+The highlight of the event was a comedy night with political cabaretist Wolfgang Krebs.

 Businesses and Services

-Haimhausen has several shops and restaurants on its main streets: including a bike shop, post office, flower shop, butcher, bakery, shoe shop, wine shop, ice-cream parlor, mini-supermarket and Shell petrol station.
+Haimhausen has several shops and restaurants on its main streets: including a bike shop, post office, flower shop, butcher, bakery, shoe shop, ice-cream parlor, mini-supermarket and Shell petrol station.
 Not to mention the Rathaus (City Hall), a bank, a sportsclub (SV Haimhausen), driving school, elementary and middle-school, pharmacy and several medical/dental clinics.
 It has its own motorway exit on the Autobahn A99.
 Haimhausen also has an adventure playground and skatepark.

-The current Mayor (Bürgermeister) of Haimhausen is Peter Felbermeier (CSU Party) since 2014.
+The current Mayor (Bürgermeister) of Haimhausen is Stefan Jänicke-Spicker (Local Citizens Party, since 2026).

 A small hydropower facility on the Amper, between Haimhausen and Ottershausen, has been in operation since 1902 and sells renewable electricity to local customers.